 - Using estrogens with progestins may increase your chances of getting heart attacks, strokes, breast cancer, or blood clots

-- Using estrogens with progestins may increase your chance of getting dementia, based on a study of women 65 years of age or older
+- Using estrogens with progestins may increase your chance of getting dementia, based on a study of women age 65 years or older

 - You and your healthcare provider should talk regularly about whether you still need treatment with ELESTRIN